top of page

 That’s it.

-It’s not a courtroom.
-It’s not a diagnosis.
-It’s not a defining moment.
+It’s not a courtroom scene.
+It’s not a therapy chair in an addiction center.
+It’s not some Oscar defining moment.

 The Shift That Makes This Easy